teobler/swr-request-generator/README.md

 # SWR request generator

-This tool can generate [SWR](https://swr.vercel.app/) request and related request and response interface from swagger.
+This tool can generate [SWR](https://swr.vercel.app/) request and related request params and response interface from swagger.

-it will generate all get request via SWR and others will be [axios](https://www.axios.com/).
+it will generate all GET request via SWR and others will be [axios](https://www.axios.com/).

 # Dependencies